VipinKumar-70/Mini-web-projects/README.md

 2. **Event Handling:** Implement event listeners to handle user inputs and interactions, such as button clicks and setting preferences.
 3. **Randomization Logic:** Apply algorithms to ensure randomness in the generated passwords, enhancing security and Options to include numbers, symbols, uppercase, and lowercase letters.
 4. **User Interface Design:** A clean and intuitive design for an enhanced user experience.

+### JavaScript Weather Application

+This JavaScript Weather Application allows users to search for and view current weather conditions in any city.
+The application is built using HTML, CSS, and JavaScript, and leverages the OpenWeather API to fetch real-time weather data.

+- **Technologies Used**:
+  - **HTML & CSS**: For structuring and styling the user interface.
+  - **JavaScript**: For application logic and DOM manipulation.
+- **Fetch API**: The application uses the Fetch API to make asynchronous HTTP requests to the OpenWeather API, retrieving data such as temperature, weather conditions, and corresponding icons.

+- **DOM Manipulation**: JavaScript is used to dynamically update the content on the page based on user input and the data fetched from the API.
+This includes displaying the weather information and adjusting the UI elements accordingly.